lilianlee0213/fictional-typeface/README.md

 # fictional-typeface

 ![Alt Text](./assets/images/fictional-readMe.png)
 This project is a website that allows users to explore a fictional typeface and interact with it in various modes.
-The website was constructed using HTML, CSS, and JavaScript, taking inspiration from an existing [Fictional Typeface](https://fictional-typeface.com/) website.

 ## Features